Andre Shinyashiki: Professional

 After his successful debut season with the Rapids, Shinyashiki was selected as the 2019 MLS Rookie of the Year.
 Shinyashiki had seven goals and three assists across 31 appearances (18 starts) in his rookie campaign.
 Shinyashiki established himself as an impact player for Colorado as the club compiled an unbeaten 5-0-3 record in regular season matches where he recorded either a goal or an assist.

 Shinyashiki continued his success in 2020, starting 14 of Colorado's 19 matches, including the Rapids' first-round playoff loss.
 Shinyashiki scored four goals and added one assist in the last eight matches of the regular season.
 Shinyashiki was named to the MLS Team of the Week after scoring in Colorado's 3-1 win over Seattle Sounders FC in Week 22.

 Shinyashiki was transferred to Charlotte FC in May 2022 in exchange for a guaranteed $225,000 in 2022 General Allocation Money (GAM).
 During his time at Charlotte FC, Shinyashiki scored 6 goals in 26 appearances.

 His contract with Charlotte FC was mutually terminated on August 1, 2023.
 On the same day, he moved to Azerbaijani club Neftçi PFK.
 He played a total of 38 official matches for the club and scored 5 goals.
 On November 26, 2024, Shinyashiki's contract with Neftçi was mutually terminated.

 On 13 February 2025, Bulgarian First League club Arda Kardzhali announced the signing of Shinyashiki.
+He remained with the team for a season and a half, leaving in June 2026 after his contract was not extended.